wooyek/docker-geodjango/README.md

-# geodjango-docker
+# GeoDjango-Docker

-Test environment for geodjango projects with postgis and spatialile support out of the box
+Test environment for GeoDjango projects with PostGIS and SpatiaLite support out of the box.

 ## BitBucket Pipelines support